Ricker Polsdorfer, MD

 It is possible to develop arrhythmias with or without the risk factors listed below.
 However, the more risk factors you have, the greater your likelihood of developing arrhythmias.
 If you have a number of risk factors, ask your doctor what you can do to reduce your risk of arrhythmias.

-Normal aging process makes the heart more susceptible to arrhythmias.
+The normal aging process makes the heart more susceptible to arrhythmias.
 As a result, arrhythmias are more common in people who are aged 60 years or older, but they can occur at any age, even in children.
 Risk can be compounded by other health conditions or treatments that can affect the heart's rhythm.

 Chronic cardiovascular conditions prevent the heart and blood vessels from functioning normally.
 These conditions reduce the body's blood supply while increasing the heart's workload.
 Over time, the extra strain can damage the heart muscle and/or blood vessels, increasing the risk of arrhythmias.
 Cardiovascular conditions include:

 Certain medications and everyday substances may interfere with your heart's electrical circuit, increasing your risk of arrhythmias.
 These include:

 Other factors that are associated with arrhythmias include:

 Barsky AJ, Cleary PD, Coeytaux RR, Ruskin JN.
 The clinical course of palpitations in medical outpatients.